arenaxr/arena-unity/Samples/ArenaHeadless/README.md

 - Quit

 ## Option 1 (from build):
-1. Follow [this](https://docs.arenaxr.org/content/unity/build.html) to setup the build enviornment.
+1. Follow [this](https://docs.arenaxr.org/content/unity/build.html) to setup the build environment.
 Make sure the required shaders are included!
 2. Add the `HeadlessCLI.cs` script to a Game Object.
 Feel free to edit it.
 3. Build your application.
 File -> Build Settings -> Build -> choose name and path.
 4.